 In unlocking the potential of IoT and its rich data streams of data for heavy industry, GE Digital has pioneered digital transformation across long-established sectors of the global economy.
 Its scalable, asset-centric data foundation provides a comprehensive and secure multi-tenant application platform that can run, scale, and extend digital industrial solutions.
 It leverages SaaS design principles to span edge technologies, analytics and machine learning, big data, and asset-centric digital twins.
 Real-time stream processing unifies edge sensors and centralized information systems in an integrated cloud fabric.

 An innovative business model for monetizing IoT across industries and devices promised to open new pathways to data leverage.
 However, established data integration approaches, even using containers, quickly exposed gaps in manageability and scalability.
 Neither big data warehousing nor microservices enabled sufficient agility to meet the rapidly evolving landscape of signals, sensors, and analytics across the company’s diverse customer base.
-Application deployment hit DevOps hard, as the number of moving parts and dynamic activities across the customer base accelerated.
-Moreover, keeping up with the most innovative of its customers risked creating an expanding network of tenant islands.
+Application deployment hit DevOps hard, as the number of moving parts and the dynamic activities accelerated.
+Moreover, keeping up with the most innovative of its customers risked GE needing to manage an expanding network of tenant islands.

 - Software manageability and agility became the prime directive.
 To make the transition to a more future-proof technology strategy, the organization turned to the experts at the CloudGeometry.
 We worked together to design and deploy a SaaS architecture that could reach the next level of resilience and robustness.
 Kubernetes as service in Amazon (EKS) was used to deploy, scale, and operate all system environments.
 It’s a virtuous combination of containerization and work orchestration.